jamal94sm/NIPS2026/Rebuttal.md

 >**2: Including more experimental analysis on performance drop reasons**

 We thank the reviewer for this suggestion.
 We analyze the specific causes of performance degradation in Section 3.3.
-However, we will include a comprehensive analysis in the appendix to provide more details.
+We will include a comprehensive analysis in the appendix to provide more details.

 The performance drop on the X-Palm dataset is due to significant domain shifts among sub-domains of this dataset.
 Specifically:
 *   Cross-setting domain shift between scanner and smartphone settings significantly degrades the performance as the palm images are capture in totally different conditions (sensor, lighting, etc).